The hyper freelance model

 Making good product decisions is almost diagonally opposite to making good consulting decisions.
 You need the ability to switch your brain on and off easily.
 It's hard!
 That's why it's *hyper* freelancing.
 It's eclectic and intensely demanding.
 You have to say no a lot more.

 The hyper-specialization and individualization of modern capitalism is a breeding ground for creating new types of jobs.
 We just work more jobs, with different identities, and lead multiple lives simultaneously.
 In fact, we can give ourselves the job titles we want.
 It's as easy as changing your LinkedIn bio.
 Today, this model might seem extreme.
 Tomorrow it will be second nature.

 One of the dangers of this model is being unfocused and scattered.
 You'd probably be better off just choosing one activity that you enjoy and doubling down on that.

 This model is fantastic in theory.
 In practice, it's extremely hard to work out.
-So I started a list of all the individuals that fit this model of hyper freelancer, combining consulting, education and having their own products.
-Studying what made them successful is a good time investment.
-Here's the link to the full table.
+So, I started an example list of individuals that fit this model of being a hyper-freelancer; individuals who combine consulting, education, and having their own products.
+Studying what exactly made them successful is a good investment of your time.
+Here's the link to the full table ↓

-I think individuals on the quest to reach this model (the grail!), can also learn from companies who have been following a similar hybrid.
+I think individuals on the quest to reach this model (the Grail!), can also learn from companies who have been following a similar hybrid.
 I love the examples of 37Signals (Basecamp), Fog Creek (StackOverflow, Trello) or Metalab (Flow).
-If you know any other, tweet them at me!